SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-11-13-building-apps-games-for-xbox-one-using-uwp-build-once-and-target-many.markdown

 Plus, any other devices that Microsoft decides to roll out on to from now on.

-It pretty much sounds like a multi-platform dream, and it certainly is.&nbsp; But how does UWP handle all the different variations on its platform?
+It pretty much sounds like a multi-platform dream, and it certainly is.
+But how does UWP handle all the different variations on its platform?
 Each device is different and has its own unique characteristics.
 The answer in this case is “Extensions”:

 [![image](/Images/wordpress/2016/11/image_thumb-2.png "image")](/Images/wordpress/2016/11/image-2.png)

-As you might expect, Windows 10 has a single “core” which runs on all devices, in exactly the same way.&nbsp; Then for those little extra’s, the UWP platform provides an “Extension” component that is specific to each platform.&nbsp; However, these extensions are also expressed on all the other platforms, so your code does not break and you write the same code as if you were writing for them all.&nbsp; Where a device does not support a certain feature (say the Holographic API on an Xbox), then the code simply does nothing, it does not error, it does not crash, your code still works but nothing actually happens.
+As you might expect, Windows 10 has a single “core” which runs on all devices, in exactly the same way.
+Then for those little extra’s, the UWP platform provides an “Extension” component that is specific to each platform.
+However, these extensions are also expressed on all the other platforms, so your code does not break and you write the same code as if you were writing for them all.
+Where a device does not support a certain feature (say the Holographic API on an Xbox), then the code simply does nothing, it does not error, it does not crash, your code still works but nothing actually happens.
 For those platforms with that feature, lights start shining, the bells ring and the choir sings out with joyful praise.

-Also as part of this “Extension” framework, Microsoft gives you the ability to test if a feature is available or not, allowing you to write different code depending on whether the feature is active, like if you want to use a devices accelerometer if it has one, or use a virtual joystick on a desktop with a touch screen, or fall back to keyboard if hat is not available.&nbsp; Sure, there is a bit of thought to go in to building for “Any” device but that is the trade-off for building one solution.
+Also as part of this “Extension” framework, Microsoft gives you the ability to test if a feature is available or not, allowing you to write different code depending on whether the feature is active, like if you want to use a devices accelerometer if it has one, or use a virtual joystick on a desktop with a touch screen, or fall back to keyboard if hat is not available.
+Sure, there is a bit of thought to go in to building for “Any” device but that is the trade-off for building one solution.

 * * *